Theobragstad/Theobragstad/README.md

-- 👋 Hi, I’m Theo
+- 🏄‍♂️ Hi, I’m Theo
 - 👀 I’m interested in data science, computer animation and graphics, and machine learning
 - 🌱 I’m currently learning C++ and Python
-- 📫 How to reach me: theo.bragstad@colorado.edu
+- 📧 theo.bragstad@colorado.edu

 <!---
 Theobragstad/Theobragstad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.